$\mathcal{S}$-adic characterization of minimal dendric shifts: Extension graphs in morphic images

-For the second case, the proof is similar to the proof of~\cite[Proposition 4.1]{Gheeraert_Lejeune_Leroy:2021}. \end{proof}
+For the second case, the proof is similar to the proof of~\citep[Proposition 4.1]{Gheeraert_Lejeune_Leroy:2021}. \end{proof}

 Under the assumptions of the previous result, the words $u$ that do not contain any occurrence of $w$ are the \emph{$\sigma$-initial factors} of $Y$.
-As they and their extension graphs only depend on $\sigma$, we will sometimes talk about \emph{$\sigma$-initial factors} without specifying $Y$.
+As the set of these factors and their extension graphs only depend on $\sigma$ and not on $X$ and $Y$, we will sometimes talk about \emph{$\sigma$-initial factors} without specifying $Y$.
 Note that a different convention for the choice of $w$ leads to a smaller set of $\sigma$-initial factors.
 However, by Proposition~\ref{P:return morphism for two words}, the set of right special $\sigma$-initial factors is the same.

 Whenever $u$ and $v$ are as in the second case of the previous proposition, $v$ is called the \emph{antecedent} of $u$ under $\sigma$ and $u$ is said to be an \emph{extended image} of $v$.